Sonnentierchen/forschungsprojekt/mrcnn_coco/README.md

 ```
 python mrcnn_coco/training.py -w assets/pre_trained_weights/mask_rcnn_coco_2017_nov.h5 -l assets/output/training/coco/2017/ --trainImagesPaths assets/input/coco/2017/train2017/ --trainAnnotationsPaths assets/input/coco/2017/annotations/instances_train2017.json --valImagesPaths assets/input/coco/2017/val2017/ --valAnnotationsPaths assets/input/coco/2017/annotations/instances_val2017.json -r 1 --epochs 100 --learningRates 0.0003 --layers all
 ```

+_If the command does not run, check if you've used the files in the right annotation format, e.g. the json files with the suffix "_converted", since those are the ones that were converted from VIA to COCO format._

 ## Experiment